While Thanksgiving traditions vary from family to family, there is one thing that always takes center stage: food.

 Make a plan for healthful eating

 These six tips can help you enjoy a tasty holiday meal while avoiding mindless eating — and the extra calories that go with it.
-"Enjoy the holidays in a festive and healthy way this year," says Stephanie Metzner, a registered dietitian at Sharp Rees-Stealy.
+"Enjoy the holidays in a festive and healthy way this year," says Melissa Hughes, a registered dietitian nutritionist at Sharp Rees-Stealy.

 Approximately 6 percent of the population, or 18 million Americans, have gluten sensitivity.
 During Thanksgiving, gluten-sensitive individuals know to avoid the dinner rolls — but do they need to say no to the turkey?